19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 The expressions “serious crime”, “organised criminal group” and “transnational” have the meanings given to those expressions in the United Nations Convention against Transnational Organised Crime, done at New York on 15th November 2000.

-Part v — Offences included as serious offences
+[S 488/2007 wef 27/09/2007]

-with effect from 1st November 2007
+Part V — Offences included as serious offences with effect from 1st November 2007

 Offences